dobbyyv/Hotseat/README.md

 A real-time daily question platform for friend groups.
 One question drops every day at 9:00 AM CET.
 Everyone submits their answer privately.
 Once you've answered, the results unlock and you can see what your friends said — alongside a live group chat, GIF search, and push notifications.

+Hotseat started as a simple, zero-stress app built just for me and my friends to use daily.
+But as I kept working on it, it turned into an accidental playground for learning full-stack engineering.

+Instead of treating it like a static homework assignment, I started "min-maxing" it, diving down rabbit holes to figure out how real-time WebSockets actually behave under the hood, how to structure clean Express routing, and how to patch backend gaps, just to see how a robust system should be built.
+It wasn't about enterprise compliance; it was about the satisfaction of taking a scrappy project and making it clean, fast, and genuinely well-engineered.

 **Live Demo:** [hotseat.site](https://hotseat.site)

 ## Architecture Overview